Graduating Seniors Program

 In late spring, following the application review process, a congratulatory letter, award certificate and lapel pin (in corresponding level medal color) are sent to the applicant.
 The intent of this is to not only recognize the skater for their accomplishments in skating, but to also have the award materials presented to the skater in front of their peers during a school function or recognition opportunity such as senior award night, athletic awards banquet, special honors program or graduation ceremony.

 The Graduating Seniors Program Award helps to bridge the gap from high school to college and gives skaters a sense of pride for what they have achieved throughout their high school career.
-Aside from the personal satisfaction and peer recognition stemming from being an awardee in the 2012 Graduating Seniors Program, many applicants also choose to list this accolade on their collegiate applications and resumes.
+Aside from the personal satisfaction and peer recognition stemming from being an awardee in the 2015 Graduating Seniors Program, many applicants also choose to list this accolade on their collegiate applications and resumes.
+If you are interested in listing this award distinction on your college applications, contact Gia Witmer.

 The feedback received from skaters, parents and figure skating clubs in regards to the program has been all positive.